Today is Sourdough Day, and guess who has two thumbs and juuuust made a focaccia this morning!

 - In the bowl of a stand mixer, mix together the starter, warm water, olive oil, flour and sea salt.

-- Grease a large mixing bowl, place the dough in it, cover, and allow to proof for 4 hours.
+- Grease a large mixing bowl, place the dough in it, cover, and allow to proof for 4-6 hours.
+(The time will depend on the strength of your starter and the temperature of your house).
+The dough needs to be doubled.

-- Bake for 20-30 minutes, or until the bread is browned and crusty.
+- Bake for 20-30 minutes, or until the bread is golden and crusty.

-- Allow to cool to room temperature, cut into squares and serve with olive oil for dipping.
+- Place the bread on a wire rack and allow to cool to room temperature (or at least 20 minutes), cut into squares and serve with olive oil for dipping.

 - Enjoy!